renpy/renpy/sphinx/source/config.rst

     are invoked from the main menu, and it's also used when the user picks "Main Menu" from the game menu.

+.. var:: config.intra_transition = None

+    The transition that is used between screens of the game menu.

 .. var:: config.main_game_transition = None

     The transition used when entering the game menu from the main